 Now a days, data security is an important aspect of IT companies of every size and type.
 It is important to get the right Data Security Solutions in order to meet the challenging threats.

-Salesforce also provides sharing tools to open and allow a secure access to data supported business needs.
+Salesforce data security also provides sharing tools to open and allow secure access to data-supported business needs.

 This is the basic level security.